RogueAngelfire/the_horseshoe_inn_v1/README.md

 found it a great learning curb as worked out alternate ways to update and alter using git commands and editing from Github directly.

+In week two of development my friend sent me images of The Horseshoe Inn since it had been refurbished however these images I recieved were very small images suitable for smaller devices but not the large screens.
+However, due to his workload he has been unable to get the images to me and further deadlines get missed due to how busy he is that after a week I have decided to continue with image placers that fill the gaps until he has time to fullfil my request.
+I am due to visit in late October 2020 but feel that this assignment needs to be completed before then as good practise for the industy.

+Furthermore, while working on this assignment I have also undertook the task of building another Django website for another customer my niece for her vegan cake shop Vixen's Vegan Delights.
+I did this as I knew the amount of pressure my friend is under buying a pub during a pandemic and making it work knowing potentially it could go very wrong.
+To assist him I have plenty of ideas to support him on the way to his and my successes.

 # Data store integration

 # Deployment implementation